javitocor/calculator-React/README.md

  - `$ npm run test`
     - Launches the test runner in the interactive watch mode.<br />
     - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### Prerequisites

-- A modern browser, up to date.  :muscle:

 ## Author